Cavaari/Gaming-Website/next-js/README.md

     /pages/about/me.js  -> www.site.com/about/me

 ## Back-end
-    Everything inside of /pages/api folder will be rendered on the website
+    Everything inside of /pages/api folder will be run on the server

     /pages/api/server.js  -> www.site.com/api/server